Eliasjoneborg/incidence-of-opportunities-for-improvement/Study-Plan.md

 most applicable to our chosen study population are the Karolinska trauma and trauma care quality registries, which is why they were chosen as our primary source of data.
-The Karolinska trauma registry contains information about roughly 21,000 patients, 2,200 of which are also included in the Karolinska trauma care quality registry.
+The Karolinska trauma registry contains information about roughly 21,000 patients, 2,200 of whom are also included in the Karolinska trauma care quality registry.

 ### Quantitative variables